Merkit: Three Merkits

-Ethnic relations
+Relations

-The Merkits were related to the Mongols, Naimans, Keraites, and Khitan people.
+The Merkits established contact with the Mongol Confederation and Keraites.
+They were related to Naimans, Khitans, Telengits and Kirghiz.

+According to Rashid al-Din Hamadani, the Merkits were a branch of the Mongols.
+Western European authors of the 13th century mention the Merkits.
+They believed that they shared a similar appearance and spoke the same language with other Mongol tribes.

 Conflict with Genghis Khan

-Temüjin's mother Hoelun, originally from the Olkhonud, had been engaged to the Merkit chief Yehe Chiledu by 1153.
+Temüjin's mother Hoelun, originally from the Olkhonud, had been engaged to the Merkit chief Yehe Chiledu.
 She was abducted by Temüjin's father Yesugei, while being escorted home by Yehe Chiledu.

-In turn, Temüjin's new wife Börte was kidnapped by Merkit raiders from their campsite by the Onon river around 1181 and given to one of their warriors.
-Temüjin, supported by his brother (not blood-related) Jamukha and his khan etseg ('khan father') Tooril Khan of the Keraites, attacked the Merkit and rescued Börte within the year.
-The Mergids were dispersed after this attack.
+In turn, Temüjin's new wife Börte was kidnapped by Merkit raiders from their campsite by the Onon river around 1181 and given to one of their warriors the brother of Yehe Chiledu named Chilger-Bökö.
+Temüjin, supported by his brother (not blood-related) Jamukha and his khan etseg ('khan father') Toghrul of the Keraites, attacked the Merkit and rescued Börte within the year.
+The Merkits were dispersed after this attack.
 Shortly thereafter she gave birth to a son named Jochi.
-Temüjin accepted paternity but the question lingered throughout Jochi's life.
+Temüjin accepted Jochi as his eldest son, but the question lingered throughout Jochi's life of whether he was the son of Genghis Khan or Chilger-Bökö.
 These incidents caused a strong animosity between Temüjin's family and the Merkits.
 From 1191 to 1207, Temujin fought the Merkits five times.

-By the time he had united the other Mongol tribes and received the title Genghis Khan in 1206, the Mergids seem to have disappeared as an ethnic group.
-Those who survived were likely absorbed by other Mongol tribes (Oirats, Buryats, Khalkhas) and others who fled to the Kipchaks mixed with them.
+By the time he had united the other Mongol tribes and received the title Genghis Khan in 1206, the Merkits seem to have disappeared as an ethnic group.
+Those who survived were absorbed by other Mongol (Oirats, Buryats, Khalkhas) and Turkic tribes (Kazakhs, Kyrgyzes) and others who fled to the Kipchaks mixed with them.
 In 1215–1218, Jochi and Subutai crushed the remnants of them under their former leader Toghta Beki's family.
-The Mongols clashed with the Kankalis or the Kipchaks because they had sheltered the Merged.
+The Mongols clashed with the Kankalis or the Kipchaks because they had sheltered the Merkit.

-Genghis Khan had a Merged khatun (queen) named Khulan.
+Genghis Khan had a Merkit khatun (queen) named Khulan.
 She died while Mongol forces besieged Ryazan in 1236.
-In 1236, during the Mongol invasion of Volga Bulgaria, a body of the Merkit was found in the area of land dominated by the Bulgar and Kipchak.

-Late Mergeds
+Late Merkits

-A few Mergeds achieved prominent position among the Mongols, but they were classified as Mongols in Mongolian society.
-Great Khan Guyuk's beloved khatun Oghul Qaimish, who was a regent from 1248–1251, was a Merged woman.
+A few Merkits achieved prominent positions among the Mongols.
+Great Khan Guyuk's beloved khatun Oghul Qaimish, who was a regent from 1248 to 1251, was a Merkit woman.
 The traditionalist Bayan and his nephew Toqto'a served as grand chancellors of the Yuan dynasty.
-After the fall of the Yuan dynasty, they were a clan of a banner in the Northern Yuan dynasty.